Johannes Hoffmeister (philosopher): Death and legacy

 Hoffmeister died on 19 October 1955 in Bonn at the age of 47.

-His four-volume edition of Briefe von und an Hegel (1951–1954) and his compilation of contemporary testimonies on Hegel’s life and influence remain important reference works in Hegel scholarship.
-His editions of Hegel’s Lectures on the History of Philosophy (1940) and Berliner Schriften 1818–1831 (1956) contributed significantly to the development of modern Hegel philology.
-His editorial work laid the foundation for the Gesammelte Werke series, which has been published since 1968.

-Hoffmeister’s revised edition of the Lectures on the Philosophy of World History, based on Georg Lasson’s earlier work, served as the basis for H. B. Nisbet 1975 English translation.
+Hoffmeister's revised edition of Hegel's Lectures on the Philosophy of World History, based on Georg Lasson's earlier work, served as the basis for H. B. Nisbet's 1975 English translation.

-In 1955, Hoffmeister published a second, extensively revised edition of the Philosophisches Wörterbuch (Dictionary of Philosophical Terms).
-The first edition, prepared with preliminary work by Hans Leisegang, had appeared in 1944 and was based on Friedrich Kirchner's Wörterbuch der Philosophischen Grundbegriffe.
+In 1955, Hoffmeister published a second, revised edition of the Philosophisches Wörterbuch (Dictionary of Philosophical Terms).
+The first edition, prepared with preliminary work by Hans Leisegang, had appeared in 1944 and was based on Friedrich Kirchner's Wörterbuch der Philosophischen Grundbegriffe (Dictionary of Basic Philosophical Concepts).
 Hoffmeister had begun revisions in the 1930s.

-He also published several studies on Goethe, including an interpretation of “Fairy Tale.”
-A work on Hölderlin and a biography of Hegel remained unfinished.
-A collection of lectures he gave while interned as a prisoner of war—on Meister Eckhart, Kant, Goethe, Schiller, Hegel and Hölderlin—was later published as Heimkehr des Geistes (1946).
+He also published several studies on Goethe, including an interpretation of the latter's "Fairy Tale."
+A work on Hölderlin and a biography of Hegel remained unfinished at the time of his death.
+A collection of lectures he gave while interned as a prisoner of war—on Meister Eckhart, Kant, Goethe, Schiller, Hegel, and Hölderlin—was later published as Heimkehr des Geistes (1946).